fujifish/node-proxying-agent/README.md

 * Proxying to a remote server using SSL tunneling (via the http CONNECT method)
 * Authenticate with a proxy with Basic authentication
 * Authenticate with a proxy with NTLM authentication (beta)
+* Set a global agent for all http and https requests

 The agent inherits directly from the ``http.Agent`` Node object so it benefits from all the socket handling goodies that come with it.